C2 Opening Gala – Compassion

 After ten years, Lior’s Compassion is finally coming to Canberra.

 Lior’s Compassion finally comes to Canberra.
-Since its premiere in 2013, this ground breaking work has won over critics and audiences alike, earnin the 2014 Award for best Classical album.
-Based on ancient Hebrew and Arabic texts, Compassion brings together Lior’s ravishing voice with refined orchestrations by Nigel Westlake to offer a life-affirming statement of shared humanity for a divided world.
+Since its premiere in 2013, this ground breaking work has won over critics and audiences alike, earning the 2014 ARIA award for Best Classical Album.
+Based on ancient Hebrew and Arabic texts, Compassion brings together Lior’s ravishing voice and refined collaboration with Nigel Westlake to offer a life-affirming statement of shared humanity for a divided world.

 Setting the scene are three musical giants from different corners of the world in a Festival exclusive: Persian tar player Hamed Sadeghi, acclaimed Belgian pianist Bram De Looze, and our very own William Barton.
 Not to be missed.